s0md3v/MyPapers/Polynomial Solution for Subset Sum Problem/README.md

 This is a polynomial-time algorithm to solve the Subset Sum Problem.
-It uses calculations based on [digital root] and last digit of the sum.
+It uses calculations based on digital root and last digit of the target sum to reduce the time complexity by never considering "unfit" numbers for a sum.

 Below is a rough description of how the algorithm works.
 It is not comprehensive and is only being added to be added to help with initial peer-review and a proof of invention.